Winner - (Best Educational Film) at the Tagore International Film Festival

 This exhibition has been produced by the Soldiers of Oxfordshire Museum and the History Faculty at Oxford University in partnership with Oxford community organization volunteers.

-6th November 2017 showing with exhibition starting at Wycombe Museum, Priory Avenu, High Wycombe, Buckinghamshire.
+6th to 30th November 2017 showing with exhibition starting at Wycombe Museum, Priory Avenu, High Wycombe, Buckinghamshire.

 Voices of War & Peace